 There is a considerable amount of scientific research on the subject of melanoma development and treatment, which has progressed rapidly over the past several decades.

 The MITF gene is believed to play an important role in the pathogenesis of melanoma, as it is responsible for the production of the transcription factor that synthesizes melanin.

-Studies have shown that ultraviolet radiation may lead to an alteration in the p53 transcription factor and increased production of melanocyte-stimulating hormone (MSH), which binds to melanocortin 1 receptors (MC1R) and increases the expression of MITF.
+Studies have shown that ultraviolet (UV) radiation may lead to an alteration in the p53 transcription factor and increased production of melanocyte-stimulating hormone (MSH), which binds to melanocortin 1 receptors (MC1R) and increases the expression of MITF.
 This provides a potential target for specific therapies for melanoma.

-Additionally, genetically altered autologous lymphocytes can be transferred to the patient, to deliver genes that are responsible for the encoding of T cell receptors in the lymphocytes.
-These can be manipulated to target abnormal cells of the metastatic melanoma and induce apoptosis.
+Adoptive cell therapy (ACT) is a technique that utilizes tumor-infiltrating lymphocytes (TILs), which are isolated from the tumor and then grown in a laboratory culture.
+Additionally, genetically altered autologous lymphocytes can be transferred to the patient to deliver genes that are responsible for the encoding of T cell receptors in the lymphocytes.
+These can be manipulated to target abnormal cells that are particularly harmful in metastatic melanoma and induce apoptosis.

-High-resolution ultrasound scanning can aid in the surveillance of the metastatic melanoma and the involvement of lymph nodes.
-The SUNMEL trial focused on the utility of surveillance with ultrasound to substitute invasive surgery that may not be required.
+High-resolution ultrasound scanning can aid in the surveillance of metastatic melanoma and the involvement of lymph nodes.
+The SUNMEL trial focused on the utility of surveillance with ultrasound imaging to substitute invasive surgery that may not be required.

 Additionally, oncolytic virotherapy is being considered as a future treatment option for melanoma in some countries.
 This technique uses oncolytic viruses to alter metabolism, anti-tumor immunity, and vasculature of the cancerous lesions.